Best Dog-Friendly Day in Morro Bay!

 Take a Stroll on the Beach

-For your afternoon in Morro Bay, take your pick of any of the following activities: paddle-boarding (adventurous pups welcome!) or kayaking in the bay, surfing, golfing, wine-tasting with your pup with The Wine Wrangler, hiking Black Hill Trail (dog-friendly & above Morro Bay Golf Course), or head down to Avila Beach & enjoy their off-leash beach near the old pier.
-Dog-friendly options here are pretty much endless…
+For your afternoon in Morro Bay, try: paddle-boarding (adventurous pups welcome!) or kayaking in the bay, surfing, golfing, wine-tasting with your pup at The Wine Wrangler, hiking Black Hill Trail (dog-friendly & above Morro Bay Golf Course), or head down to Avila Beach & enjoy their off-leash beach near the old pier.

 You can’t visit Morro Bay without taking a stroll (or a bike) along the beach.
 Photo courtesy of Pleasant Inn.